AnthonyChablov/rms-takehome-assignment/README.md

 While TanStack Query could handle more state management, I deliberately separated concerns:

-- **TanStack Query**: Handles fetching, caching, and server-data related state
+- **TanStack Query**: Responsibilities include handling fetching, caching, parseing and server-data related state.
-- **Zustand**: Manages UI and visualization state that is purely client-side
+- **Zustand**: Manages UI and visualization state that is purely client-side, like filtering of table data, selecting a record,
 - **Context API**: Manages component-to-component communication for highlighting

 This separation creates a cleaner architecture that would scale better in a larger application where different teams might work on different aspects of the application.

-## 🚀 Installation
+## Installation

 1. Clone the repository: